-$\P_3 \cdot \text{After Darwin we can validate Hume's anticipation: the brain is a product of evolution.
-After Darwin we can explain that brain devices, including Kant's Categories, are founded on evolutionary experience.
+$\P_3$ · After Darwin we can validate Hume's anticipation: the brain is a product of evolution.
+After Darwin we can explain all brain devices, including Kant's Categories, evolutionarily.
 For example, if implementing causality in brains would not make those living beings fitter, then causality would be eventually discarded by natural selection.
-In any case, evolutionary experience is not first person experience, and then it is theoretical, that is, hypothetical, meaning that to go beyond Kant we have to make an assumption, and mine is the intentional life proposal: life is the source of intentionality. <math>\P 4 \cdot I$ am aware that this slogan is my first deviation from already transited paths, so you should evaluate it very carefully before writing your true or false besides it.
-In order to help you, in the next section, I will give you some basic reasons for its truth though, as anything that is not first person experience, the intentional life proposal is hypothetical and then its final value depends on the usefulness of its consequences, and not on the eloquence of its arguments.
+In any case, Darwinian evolution is not a first person experience, but a theory, and then it is hypothetical, meaning that to go beyond Kant we have to make an assumption, and mine is the intentional life proposal: life is the source of intentionality.

+$\P 4 \cdot I$ am aware that this slogan is my first deviation from already transited paths, so you should evaluate it very carefully before writing your true or false besides it.
+In order to help you, in the next section, I will give you some basic reasons for its truth though, as anything that is not first person experience, the intentional life proposal is hypothetical and then its final value depends on the usefulness of its consequences, see §29, and not on the eloquence of its arguments.
 Fortunately for us here, I cannot be eloquent in English; I have enough struggling against it just to express what I intend to mean!